shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/create-a-custom-role-using-the-api.md

 'https://api.appnexus.com/access-resource-dependency-list?resource_id=1'
 ```

 You'll get back a list of resource IDs in the `children` field.
 You'll need to add these IDs to your role JSON.

+> [!NOTE]
-Note that these dependencies may have their own dependencies.
+> These dependencies may have their own dependencies.

 ```
 {